readren/json-facile/README.md

 ```
 Note that the `Keyboard` object has no type discriminator because no other subtype of `Accessory` has the same required (non-optional) fields names.

 There are two ways to change the default behaviour: having an instance of the `jsfacile.api.DiscriminatorDecider` type-class in the implicit scope when the appender is automatically derived; or annotating the abstract type with the `jsfacile.api.discriminatorField` annotation.
-The second has precedense over the first.
+The second has precedence over the first.

 ```scala
 implicit val accessoryDiscriminatorDecider = new DiscriminatorDecider[Accessory, CoproductsOnly] {